Mohamed-Elgouhary/RoboRacer-Configuring-the-VESC-and-Hokuyo-10LX-Ethernet-Connection-Setup/README.md

 **7. Changing the Openloop Hysteresis and Openloop Time**

-Navigate to the Sensorless tab on top of the screen.
+Navigate to the Sensorless tab at the top of the screen.
 Change the Openloop Hysteresis and Openloop Time to 0.01, and click the Write Motor Configuration button.

 ![image](https://github.com/user-attachments/assets/8c8cb4a8-b005-406c-953f-5392b42cd634)

 **8. Tuning the PID controller**

 Now you can start tuning the speed PID controller.
 To see the RPM response from the motor, navigate to the Realtime Data tab under Data Analysis on the left.
-Click Stream Realtime Data button on the right (the button with letters RT), and navigate to the RPM tab on the top of the screen.
+Click the Stream Realtime Data button on the right (the button with letters RT), and navigate to the RPM tab on the top of the screen.
 You should see RPM data streaming now.

 ![image](https://github.com/user-attachments/assets/0d833a8d-5395-4cad-9cdd-56a836277fd6)